WordPress/wporg-plugin-guidelines/guideline-05.md

 <h4>5.
 Trialware is _not_ allowed in the directory.</h4>

-Plugins may not contain functionality that is crippled or locked, only to be unlockable by payment or upgrade.
-Paid functionality must be part of an externally hosted service or a separate plugin, that is not hosted on wordpress.org.
+Plugins may not contain functionality that is restricted or locked, only to be made available by payment or upgrade.
+They may not disable included functionality after a trial period or quota.
+Paid functionality in services _is_ permitted (see guideline 6: serviceware), provided all the code inside a plugin is fully available.

-Attempting to upsell the user on other products and features is acceptable within limits.

-* Upsell notifications should not be overly prominent or annoying.
+We recommend the use of add-on plugins, hosted outside of WordPress.org, in order to exclude the premium code.
+Attempting to upsell the user on other products and features is acceptable within limits of guideline 11 (don't hijack the admin); they should not be overly prominent or annoying to users.
-* Plugins may not disable included functionality after a trial period or quota.